-Mr. Leach joined Citigroup as the Chief Risk Officer and a member of the management committee of Citigroup joining the firm in February 2008, shortly after the Global Financial Crisis began.
-He retired in 2015.
+Mr. Leach was formerly Chief Risk Officer and a member of the management committee of Citigroup joining the firm in February 2008, shortly after the Global Financial Crisis began.
+He retired in 2015 from Citigroup.
 At Citigroup, Mr. Leach managed a team in excess of 10,000 people across more than 100 countries for all global Risk, Strategy, Audit and Compliance.
 During this time, he led the transformation of Citigroup’s risk profile through a combination of setting strategic direction about which regions, businesses and assets would be supported, a wholesale change of personnel and working closely with Central Bank Governors, Ministers of Finance and other global regulators.

 Mr. Leach earned a BA in economics from Brown University in 1981 and an MBA from Harvard Business School in 1985.
-Brian serves as a trustee of the US Ski and Snowboard Association and is on the Colgate University Endowment Management and Finance Committee, and is a Board Member of Athene Holding, Ltd.
+Mr. Leach serves as a trustee of the US Ski and Snowboard Association, is on the Colgate University Endowment Management and Finance Committee, and is a Board Member of Athene Holding, Ltd.